 Oh, if only I could take back my actions last Saturday...

 Oh no, I thought.
 I wonder if he knows, about his son and daughter-- if he suspects my role in their death by misadventure?
-"Well, it never does to me," I quipped, taking a sip of cappuccino.
-The self-serve, Seven Eleven kind, none of that Starbucks stuff for me-- not after the misfire last week.
-I looked about the room, all the deadly relics, including swords, spears and maces, each one enchanted, preternatural and deadly.
-Alan had forgotten more about their proper use than most men ever imagine.
+"Never does to me."
+I sipped my cappuccino--the self-serve, Seven Eleven kind, none of that Starbucks stuff for me--not after last week.
+I looked about the room, all the relics, including swords, spears and maces, each one enchanted, preternatural, deadly.
+Alan had forgotten more about their proper deployment than most men dare imagine.

-"It‘s suspicious, both of them going dark at once," Alan said.
-"It's been days since Claire and Richard called.
+"Both of them going dark at once?"
+Alan said.
+"Days since Claire and Richard called.
 Not normal, not at all."

-My fears were coming to fruition.
-I studied his face for blame, a hint of accusation.
-I didn't see it, not yet, but Alan always was so guarded, calculating.
-Nobody ever beat him at poker, or anything else for that matter.
+I studied his face any hint of accusation.
+I didn't see it, not yet, but Alan always was so guarded.
+If I got away with this, I would be the first.
 "Well, you know.
 They're young, they have busy lives, adventures even..."
 I hoped I could convince Alan to think they went on their own.
 Surely, he expected them to find out about the portals eventually.
-The suspense seemed too much to bear; I was never one for keeping secrets.

 He looked at me, shock and confusion on his face.
 He had had no idea.

 "I'm the one that talked them into going there, confronting it," I confessed.
 "I am the one that failed in the research, didn't understand.
-The Oneira beast, it was immune..."
+The Oneira beast was immune..."

-"No, Jack, you're not going to get away with that," he said, his eyes boring into me like the barrel of a gun, only far worse.
-I had stared down many a gun, but none of them had quite the power this one had.
+"You're not going to get away with that."
+His eyes bored into me.
+I had stared down many a gun, but none of them had this power.
 "That's not the kind of a confession you can take back."

 I grabbed my forehead in my hands, squeezing my temples in regret.
 "We did a treasure hunt," I said.
 "One of the portals of the Maze.
 It didn't go well."

-"You took my children on a treasure hunt in the Maze?
-Are you insane?" he said, standing up and knocking the table over.
-"You know what kind of danger there is in the other worlds?"
+"You took my children on a hunt in the Maze?" he stood up and threw the table aside.
+"You know what kind of danger there is in the other worlds."

-"I- yes," I said, struggling not to cry.
+"I- yes."
+I struggled not cry.
 "You’ve taken me on hundreds of expeditions.”

 “I knew what I was doing,” he said.
-“I did several kinds of research in addition to your own.
-I made sure nothing could go wrong.”
+“I did more research than you did.”

 “What was it, Jack?
 Did you need some money?”
 He said, pulling a wad of hundreds out of his pocket and throwing them at my feet.
 “I can practically print the stuff.
 You could have come to me.”

-“I never saw anything like it, it was so beautiful."
+“I never saw anything like it."
+I thought of the Oneira.
+"So beautiful."

-Alan grabbed the lance from the statue to his right.
-"I cannot believe you got my children killed.
+Alan grabbed the scythe from the statue to his right.
+"So you got my children killed.
 Where is this 'Oneira' anyhow?"

 "It's in the thirty-seventh, no, thirty sixth portal," I said, counting on my fingers.
 "The one with the silver runes."

-"You got my children killed by an alternate beast and you don't even know what door you went through?"
+"You don't even know what door you went through?"
 He huffed, and stamped away, swinging the magic lance as he did.
-"I cannot believe what a clown you are, acting without thought for consequences."
+"What a clown.
+Never a thought for consequence."

-"You're darn right I don't forgive you," he said, laughing, standing across the cavernous room, waving his lance.
+"Darn right I don't forgive you."
+Alan laughed, standing across the cavernous room, waving his scythe.
 "Not during your lifetime, anyhow.
-Kal edestern, mal Kolok," he incanted.
-The lance in his hand flared to life, with sickly yellow blobs of light.
+Kal edestern, mal Kolok."

 "Wh- what are you doing?"
 I stuttered, backing away.
-I eyed the statue that held Alan’s lance, a bony, robed figure with his face covered by a sculpted hood.
+I eyed the statue that held Alan’s scythe, a bony, robed figure with his face covered by a sculpted hood.

-"Some debts cannot be repaid," he said, pointing the lance at me.
-There was a strange glint in his eyes, reflected from the shining lance no doubt.
+"Some debts cannot be repaid," he said, pointing the weapon at me.
+There was a strange glint in his eyes, reflected from the shining scythe no doubt.
 "This one, however, I mean to collect."

 It was my turn to be shocked and confused.
 "I don't understand."

-"You didn't merely get my children killed.
-You abandoned them, and kept the secret, denying me the right to help.
+"You abandoned them, kept the secret, denying me the right to help.
 Now, I intend to get their lives back."
 I noticed that the lance's blade now curved like a sickle.
 It dawned on me that was a reaper's scythe.
 The statue must be a depiction of 'Death' himself.
 Alan intended to trade my life for that of his slain children.